+91 7682 015 542 info@gexinonline.com

 Improper Author Contribution or Attribution

-Visit www.publicationethics.org to learn out more about COPE, including ethical guidelines, flowcharts and case studies.
+To learn more about COPE—including ethical guidelines, flowcharts, and case studies—please visit www.publicationethics.org

 Protection of Human Subjects and Animals in Research Policy

-When reporting experiments on human subjects, authors should indicate whether the procedures followed were in accordance with the ethical standards of the responsible committee on human experimentation (institutional and national) and with the Helsinki Declaration of 1975, as revised in 2000 (5).
-If doubt exists whether the research was conducted in accordance with the Helsinki Declaration, the authors must explain the rationale for their approach and demonstrate that the institutional review body explicitly approved the doubtful aspects of the study.
-When reporting experiments on animals, authors should indicate whether the institutional and national guide for the care and use of laboratory animals was followed.
-[International Committee of Medical Journal Editors (“Uniform Requirements for Manuscripts Submitted to Biomedical Journals”) February 2006]
+When reporting experiments involving human subjects, authors should indicate whether the procedures followed were in accordance with the ethical standards of the responsible committee on human experimentation (both institutional and national), as well as with the Helsinki Declaration of 1975, as revised in 2000 (5).
+If there is any doubt that the research conformed to the Helsinki Declaration, the authors must explain the rationale for their approach and provide evidence that the institutional review board explicitly approved any questionable aspects of the study.

 LICENSE